Entitlement mentality is the state of mind that you are owed something when most people around would beg to differ.

 This article will show you how examples of entitlement mentality and, by the end of it, you will know how to overcome it.

 - What Makes You Entitled?

 - How Entitlement Eats Away At Your Power

 - Overcoming Entitlement

 Some people say that millennia and Generation Z have a huge entitlement mentality.

-And some sources say it seem to be an issue of the western world, with its individualistic and materialistic values.
+And some sources claim that entitlement seems to be an issue in the western world, with its individualistic and materialistic values.

 But still, I say that’s all hogwash.